-FSB Principles MCAN's Compensation Practices The mix of cash, equity, and other forms of compensation is consistent with risk alignment The portion of LTIP based compensation increases with seniority (the CEO receives the highest portion of compensation in LTIP, followed by the other NEOs). • For the CEO, at risk compensation comprises 52% of total compensation.
-At risk compensation is comprised of a combination of annual incentive and LTIP. • For the other NEOs, at risk compensation comprises approximately 40 to 50% of total compensation.
-At risk compensation is comprised of annual incentive and LTIP. • LTIP is in the form of PSUs, RSUs and Common Shares pursuant to the ESP Plan.
-Prior to 2020, the awarding of PSUs was based on EPS during the 3 years the PSUs are held.
+FSB Principles MCAN's Compensation Practices The mix of cash, equity, and other forms of compensation is consistent with risk alignment The portion of LTIP based compensation increases with seniority (the CEO receives the highest portion of compensation in LTIP, followed by the other NEOs).
+For the CEO, at risk compensation comprises 52% of total compensation.
+At risk compensation is comprised of a combination of annual incentive and LTIP.
+For the other NEOs, at risk compensation comprises approximately 45% to 50% of total compensation.
+At risk compensation is comprised of annual incentive and LTIP.
+For 2022 and thereafter, LTIP is comprised of PSUs and RSUs only; prior to 2022, the LTIP also included Common Shares pursuant to the ESP Plan.
+The ESP Plan has been reclassified from a component of LTIP to a Benefit.
+Awarding of PSUs is based on performance factors.
+Prior to 2020, the awarding of PSUs was based on EPS during the 3 years the PSUs were held.
 In 2020, the awarding of the PSUs included EPS and CORE EBT as performance factors, weighted equally.
-In 2021, the performance factor for PSUs awarded is CORE EPS. • Management at any one time has targets and potential payments set out over a 3 year period to discourage the taking of excessive risks to increase short term profits.
-The financial targets are based on reasonable targets in MCAN's annual budget and strategic plan that is recommended by management and approved by the Board. • MCAN has no stock option plans that may reward executives for short term or exogenous factors.
-MCAN has no golden handshake agreements.
-Management contracts and termination payments are based on common law requirements and industry practice.
+In 2021, the performance factor for PSUs awarded was CORE EPS.
+In 2022, the performance factor for PSUs awarded is based on a one-year EPS metric with a three-year relative total shareholder return (rTSR) modifier.
+Management at any one time has targets and potential payments set out over a 3 year period to discourage the taking of excessive risks to increase short term profits.
+The financial targets are based on reasonable targets in MCAN's annual budget and strategic plan that is recommended by management and approved by the Board.
+MCAN has no stock option plans that may reward executives for